 From the In Conversation column of the April 2011 issue of Perspectives on History

-A Conversation with Zachary Schrag
+Ethical Imperialism: A Conversation with Zachary Schrag

 Over the past 15 years, a growing number of historians have wrestled with institutional review boards (IRBs).
 Initially developed to address abuses in the medical sciences, review boards slowly extended their reach to encompass remote areas of research including some forms of history.
 The policies applied by IRBs often remain fixed in their past among the harder sciences, and can vary widely in their implementation from campus to campus.
 In Ethical Imperialism: Institutional Review Boards and the Social Sciences, 1965–2009, historian Zachary M. Schrag (George Mason Univ.) traces the development of these oversight regimes, and explains how they came to encroach in such odd ways on our discipline.
 The following article presents the text of an e-mail discussion between Robert Townsend, AHA’s assistant director for publications and research, and Zachary Schrag about the issues raised in and by his book.

-Robert Townsend: Historians are often surprised to discover that some forms of history research come under scrutiny from institutional review boards (IRBs).
+Robert B. Townsend: Historians are often surprised to discover that some forms of history research come under scrutiny from institutional review boards (IRBs).
 When did you first discover that your work was subject to review?

 Zachary Schrag: In 1998 I took Ron Grele’s graduate oral history seminar at Columbia University, which prides itself as the birthplace of oral history.
 We spent quite a lot of time on methods and ethics, but never once did we discuss IRBs.
 It was only when I got a dissertation grant from the National Science Foundation that I encountered the term “human subjects research” and first sought approval from a university ethics committee.
 And even then, the Columbia IRB was pretty flexible; for example, I asserted that having taken the seminar, I had sufficient training to interview people.
 But when I requested renewal of the approval, I was required to go through the medical-ethics training and begin filling out irrelevant forms.

-RT: How did your frustration with these IRB policies lead you to historical research into the origins of the policies governing human subject research?
+RBT: How did your frustration with these IRB policies lead you to historical research into the origins of the policies governing human subject research?

 ZS: When I joined the faculty at George Mason University and said I was planning to do interviews, I was told to complete the Collaborative IRB Training Initiative Course in the Protection of Human Research Subjects, which has become the dominant training required of university researchers.
 The course emphasizes a 1978 document known as the Belmont Report, stating, “The Belmont Report identifies three basic ethical principles that underlie all human subject research.”
 But when I read the Belmont Report itself, I found the following footnote: “Because the problems related to social experimentation may differ substantially from those of biomedical and behavioral research, the [National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research] specifically declines to make any policy determination regarding such research at this time.
 Rather, the Commission believes that the problem ought to be addressed by one of its successor bodies.”